tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/blockchain-tech-details.md

 ---
-title: "Blockchain Technology in More Detail"
+title: "Blockchain Technology in More Detail - Historic Overview"
-order: 4
+order: 7
 description: From the first public blockchains to smart contracting
 tag: fast-track
 ---

-# Blockchain Technology in More Detail
+# Blockchain Technology in More Detail - Historic Overview